LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger-connector.md

 1. On the Campaigns page on LiveEngage, click on **Data Sources** in the Campaigns footnote
 2. From the Conversation Sources tab, click **Connect** in the Facebook Messenger box

 {:start="3"}

 1. Enable the Activate Facebook Source toggle
 2. Click **Next**

 {:start="5"}

 1. Under configuration, click **Log in**

 **Note:** In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage

 {:start="6"}

 1. Select the relevant Facebook page(s) to subscribe the account to

 ![](/img/FB connector 3.png)

 {:start="7"}

 1. Once selected, click **Done**

 ## Adding an Agent Manager user to display third party messages

 In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the agent workspace conversation thread, you will need to assign an Agent Manager user to whom the messages will be attributed.

-On the Facebook connector page, under ‘Add a Facebook external user’, simply select the FB External User profile you have just created and click Done.
+On the Facebook connector page, under ‘Add a Facebook external user’, simply select the FB External User profile you have just created and click **Done**.

 ![](/img/FB connector 4.png)